After Japan's Subaru, now US' General Motors recalls 825,000 trucks and SUVs

 The recall targets models from 2020 to 2023 of Cadillac CT4 and CT5, Buick Envision, Cadillac Escalade and Escalade ESV, Chevrolet Silverado 1500, Suburban, GMC Sierra 1500 and Yukon XL vehicles

-The US largest automaker, General Motors on Wednesday said it's recalling almost 825,000 trucks and SUVs over headlight issues in North America.

-According to the company's statement vehicles' daylight running lights don't deactivate when the headlights are on, causing excess glare, Reuters reported.
+The US' largest automaker, General Motors on Wednesday said it's recalling almost 825,000 trucks and SUVs in North America over headlight issues.
+According to the company's statement, the vehicles' daylight running lights don't deactivate when the headlights are on, causing excess glare, Reuters reported.

 Also read | Japanese automaker Subaru recalls 271,000 vehicles over high risk of fire, cautions owners